gokr/spry/README.md

 * You find ideas in Rebol/Ren/Red interesting but would like something different :)
 * You love Smalltalk but can imagine a simplified similar language and want to play with multicore or small platforms and more easily use the C/C++/Nim eco system
 * You love Nim but want to have a dynamic language running inside Nim
+* You find Spry cool and would like to port it to another host language
 * ...or you just love freaky programming language ideas!

 ## Installation